Basic Details about NAD + Treatment in Addiction Recovery

 Effects of NAD+ Treatment in Addiction Recovery

 One obstacle to addiction recovery is the discomfort felt when you stop using drugs or drinking alcohol.
 The pain of withdrawal causes many people to have a relapse.
-The results that patients report after receiving NAD+ treatment is a significant decrease in cravings for drugs or alcohol—usually after the first treatment.
+The result that patients report after receiving NAD+ treatment is a significant decrease in cravings for drugs or alcohol—usually after the first treatment.
 Patients also say they have minimal withdrawal symptoms, which could speed up the recovery process.
 Other improvements you can expect after treatment include:

 • Increased mental clarity